MrKaszeba19/PapajLang/README.md

 Since November 24, 2017 written in FreePascal. :smile:

 **Note**: The Leviathan version is a development one.
 It may be sometimes pretty unstable.
 The stable releases are found in other Git branches.
-You can obtain the latest version of RPN Calculator (**v.0.5.3**, nickname Mem) [here](https://github.com/RooiGevaar19/RPNCalculator/releases).
+You can obtain the latest version of Papaj (**v.0.5.3**, nickname Mem) [here](https://github.com/RooiGevaar19/PapajLang/releases).

 ## How to use it

 ### Console application
-- Execute a command **rpn do** with a quoted PS expression (e.g. `rpn do "2 3 + 4 *"`).
-More info about expressions in `rpn expression` and `rpn functions`.
+- Execute a command **rpn do** with a quoted PS expression (e.g. `papaj do "2 3 + 4 *"`).
+More info about expressions in `papaj expression` and `papaj functions`.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
-- If you need help, you can type `rpn help`, `rpn -h` or `rpn --help`.
+- If you need help, you can type `papaj help`, `rpn -h` or `papaj --help`.
-- If you want to run an PS script file, then execute `rpn FILENAME` or `rpn run FILENAME`.
+- If you want to run an PS script file, then execute `papaj FILENAME` or `papaj run FILENAME`.
-- If you want to include some input parameters, then provide them after the FILENAME delimited by space, e.g. `rpn run FILENAME param1 param2 param3`.
+- If you want to include some input parameters, then provide them after the FILENAME delimited by space, e.g. `papaj run FILENAME param1 param2 param3`.
 All these params are treated as PS strings.
-For example `rpn run script.ppsc 2 3 4` executes *script.ppsc* with input parameters of `2 3 4` being strings wrapped into the array called `Params`.
+For example `papaj run script.ppsc 2 3 4` executes *script.ppsc* with input parameters of `2 3 4` being strings wrapped into the array called `Params`.
-- If you want to run a REPL of PapajScript, then execute `rpn repl`.
+- If you want to run a REPL of PapajScript, then execute `papaj repl`.
-- If you want to load all pre-built packages on application start, then use flag `-L` or `--load-all`, e.g. `rpn do '2 PI * sin' -L` or `rpn repl --load-all`
+- If you want to load all pre-built packages on application start, then use flag `-L` or `--load-all`, e.g. `papaj do '2 PI * sin' -L` or `papaj repl --load-all`
-- If you want to pause the application after script execution in order to exit manually, then use flag `-P` or `--pause`, e.g. `rpn do '2 2 +' -P` or `rpn script.ppsc --pause`.
+- If you want to pause the application after script execution in order to exit manually, then use flag `-P` or `--pause`, e.g. `papaj do '2 2 +' -P` or `papaj script.ppsc --pause`.
-- If you need app version, you can type `rpn version`, `rpn -v` or `rpn --version`.
+- If you need app version, you can type `papaj version`, `papaj -v` or `papaj --version`.

 ### GUI Application
 - Open an app executable.
-- In order to compute an PS expression, just type it in the upper text box and click the "Count it!"-button.
+- In order to compute an PS expression, just type it in the upper text box and click the "Count it!" button.
 The result appears in the result box below.
 - There is also a simple script running engine – just paste your PS script or load it from file and click "Run script" to see its result.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
 - There is a possibility of executing the PS script in an external terminal window (it is an experimental feature)
-    * Linux users are required to have `rpn` console app in the **$PATH** or the same directory as the GUI app.
+    * Linux users are required to have `papaj` console app in the **$PATH** or the same directory as the GUI app.
 It is recommended to have `xterm` installed, if the external terminal window does not appear (unless you use a Debian-like system, or any other Linux that uses Xfce, GNOME/Cinnamon or KDE desktop).
-    * Windows users are required to have `rpn` console app in the same directory as the GUI app
+    * Windows users are required to have `papaj` console app in the same directory as the GUI app

 ## Requirements and installation
 - Supported systems: